IBMS-Pty-Ltd/GitHub/README.md

 ### Usage

-Reference the `./.github/workflows/` templates prefixed in actual repositories like:
+Reference the `./.github/workflows/` templates in actual repositories like:

 ```yml
 jobs: